PilzAdam/nodetopia/README.txt

 - Hungry players get slower.
 - Every player gets one backpack.
 - Place the backpack to interact with it.
+- A lamp is crafted with coal and 4 wood.

 Servers:
 --------